HiroshiAdaniya/git_notes/GitNotes.md

 		OR
 	* git remote add origin https://**TOKEN**@repositoryLink ---> This will help bypass the issue of continously needing to add your username and token everytime you need to push

+<p>3) The next step is to pull the contents from the repository on github to your local computer</p>

+	* git pull origin branchName

+<p>4) Here is where things get a little tricky.
+It's important to make sure your branch name is the same as the main branch name (or whichever branch you'll be working on) on github.
+If you are pushing permanent changes to the source code on the branch, your branch name has to be exactly the same (case-sensitive) otherwise, when you push your files it will actually create a separate branch with your changes and the person who manages the github account will need to resolve the conflicts online.</p>

+	* git branch -m NewbranchName ---> This will rename or move your branch

-<p>3) You'll need to setup an upstream to push to the repository</p>
+<p>5) Finally you'll need to setup an upstream to push to the repository</p>

-	* git push -u orign main
+	* git push -u orign BranchName
 		OR
-	* git push --set-upstream origin main
+	* git push --set-upstream origin BranchName

 <h6>Notes: When setting up your directory without the token in the https://, every time you push your work it will ask for your username and token, to bypass this you'll need to navigate to the **.git** folder and edit the **config** file to add your token into the url portion between the 'https://' and the directory name.
 Alternatively, in step 2 you can add your token the same way you would in the config file.</h6>